muchcoffieeh/new-test/src/content/blog/Mobi Gen AMP/index.md

 </div>

-We created many living documents for reference by the product team and to deliver the insights to the rest of the company.
+I created many living documents for reference by the product team and to deliver the insights to other stakeholders.
 I created presentations of diagrams, charts, and fully illustrated user stories of select hypothetical scenarios.

 <div className="kg-card kg-image-card kg-width-full">